astro-pi/astro-pi-replay/docs/index.md

-# Welcome to the Astro Pi Executor documentation
+# Welcome to the Astro Pi Replay documentation

-The Astro Pi Executor is a library distributed as part of the [European Astro Pi challenge](https://astro-pi.org/).
+Astro Pi Replay is a tool distributed as part of the [European Astro Pi challenge](https://astro-pi.org/).

-I

 ## Commands